ucsc-cgp/training-resources/WDL/README.md

 ```
-workflow covstats {
+workflow simple_scatter {
 	input {
-		Array[File] inputBamsOrCrams
+		Array[File] inputBams
+		File refGenome
 	}

-	scatter(oneBamOrCram in inputBamsOrCrams) {
+	scatter(oneBam in inputBams) {
-		call getReadLengthAndCoverage as scatteredGetStats {
+		call echo_one_bam as scattered_echo_one_bam {
 			input:
+				inputBam = oneBam,
-				inputBamOrCram = oneBamOrCram
+				refGenome = refGenome
 		}
 	}
 }
 ```

+Additionally, refGenome is also present.
+It is not being scattered upon, so it is an input for every iteration.
+In other words, every iteration of echo_one_bam will receive a single File for inputBam (exactly which file changes every iteration), and a single File for refGenome (every iteration getting the same one).

-One important way that this differs from iteration is that `scatter` is parallized, while iteration via a for loop is not ([usually](https://stackoverflow.com/questions/29156704/what-is-a-parallel-for-loop-and-how-when-should-it-be-used#:~:text=The%20summing%20for%20loop%20can,such%20as%20separate%20CPU%20cores.)).
+One important way that this differs from your typical for loop is that `scatter` is parallized, while iteration via a for loop is not ([usually](https://stackoverflow.com/questions/29156704/what-is-a-parallel-for-loop-and-how-when-should-it-be-used#:~:text=The%20summing%20for%20loop%20can,such%20as%20separate%20CPU%20cores.)).
 For instance, let's say you had ten input files, but the second one was invalid in some way.
 If you were iterating through these files with a standard for loop in Python, then you would error out on that file and the remaining eight would not run.
 But using `scatter` in WDL is different -- all other instances of the task may complete.
 As such, `scatter` cannot replace for loops where order matters.

 ## How to pass a scattered task's output to a non-scattered task